The science supporting positive psychology has sparked a huge increase in degree programs.

-People with an undergraduate degree and at least five years of documented relevant professional experience are great candidates, as are people with an undergraduate degree and at least one year of relevant postgraduate study.
+- an undergraduate degree and at least five years of documented relevant professional experience;

-Anyone can also apply who has an undergraduate degree, six months of relevant postgraduate study and a minimum of two years of relevant professional experience.
+- an undergraduate degree, at least 50 points of relevant postgraduate study, and at least two years of documented relevant professional experience.

 Certificate in Positive Psychology

-This is a great option for people who need to combine online learning with on-campus presence and resources.
+This is a great option for busy people who need to combine the flexibility of online learning paired with on-campus presence and resources.

-The Flourishing Center offers the course Certificate in Applied Positive Psychology (CAPP).
+The New York-based Flourishing Center offers a Certificate in Applied Positive Psychology (CAPP).

-This is a 6 month-long course (200 hours) composed of 6 modules on positivity, engagement, relationships, meaning, achievement, and vitality.
+This six month, 240-hour course (or 9 months online) is composed of six modules on positivity, engagement, relationships, meaning, achievement, and vitality.

-CAPP is also available in an online format for students outside the US & Canada.
-This version has a 9-month duration and for each module, there is one weekend on site, online classes, webinars, and interviews with leading positive psychology experts.
+CAPP is also available in an online format for students outside the US and Canada.
+This version is a nine-month program with one weekend on site for each module, along with online classes, webinars, and interviews with leading positive psychology experts.